-1.04 The application site is accessed at the start of Long Lane, as depicted below which provides access to other sites to the southeast of the application site (Land Adjacent Greengates, 1 Long Lane and Long Lane).
+1.04 The application site is accessed at the start of Long Lane, as depicted below which also provides access to other sites to the southeast of the application site (Land Adjacent Greengates, 1 Long Lane and Long Lane).

-Image 2: Proposed Site Layout Plan (red access arrow added by case officer)
+Image 2: Proposed Site Layout (red access arrow added by case officer)

-- 1.05 The application site is accessed via a close boarded gate located at the western end of the plot.
-The two mobiles are depicted above in purple with the two tourers in orange.
-It is unclear what application if any the three grey building on site are associated with.
-They appear on the existing plans for application 10/2177, the two larger buildings are listed as a stable and a pole barn. - 1.06 Correspondence with the agent indicates the existing buildings on site are used in line with the purposes sought through this planning application; for the use of land as a mixed use for residential purposes and the keeping of horses.
-When considering the amount of time these buildings have been present, were a lawful development certificate (existing) submitted on the balance of probability it seems likely these would be granted permission to remain.
-The hardstanding has also been in place for a similar amount of time, with the first of it appearing in 2007 towards Lenham Road. - 1.07 Existing gypsy and traveller development is evident in the area.
+- 1.05 The application site is accessed via a close boarded gate located at the southwestern corner of the plot.
+The mobile home occupied by the applicant is located at the north-eastern portion of the site, with a utility building, and dog run/kennel located to the east of the mobile unit.
+A tourer is parked to the southwest of the mobile home.
+The image above (with annotations added by the case officer) shows the access arrangements. - 1.06 Existing gypsy and traveller development is evident in the area.
 As well as the sites immediately surrounding the application site, there are the sites associated with Ash Gardens and Smiths Cottages 150m northeast of the application site.
-Approximately 170m to the northwest of the Ash Gardens sites is a is a Gypsy and Traveller site where there is ongoing appeal (public inquiry). - 1.08 In terms of the surrounding development Image 3 below shows nearby gypsy and traveller development. - Red site: This is the current application site - Purple site: The site to the south of the application site 'Greengates' is currently 'unlawful', with an application in progress (21/506265/FULL).

-- Green site: Immediately to the north of the application site is 'Acers Place'.
+Approximately 170m to the northwest of the Ash Gardens sites is a is a Gypsy and Traveller site where there is ongoing appeal (public inquiry in October 2022 The Meadows). - 1.07 In terms of the surrounding development Image 3 below shows nearby gypsy and traveller development. - Red site: This is the current application site - Yellow site: The site to the north of the application site '1 Greengates' is currently 'unlawful', with an application in progress (22/500193/FULL). - Green site: Immediately to the north of the 1 Greengates is 'Acers Place'.
 Following the latest applications (19/502590/FULL and 20/504079/FULL) which were 'declined to be determined', the site has been cleared of development.
 The site has been submitted as a Gypsy and Traveller site in the local plan 'call for sites'. - Orange site: To the north of 'Acers Place' is Oak Tree Farm where two applications were refused in 2018 and 2019.
-These appeals were dismissed and permanent permission granted in April 2022. - Pink site: The site immediately to the southeast '1 Longlane' is 'unlawful' with a retrospective application (21/506257/FULL) awaiting determination. - Yellow Site: The site immediately to the east is 'Land Adjoining Greengates', unlawful, retrospective application (22/502321/FULL) awaiting determination. - Blue site: 50m to the east of the application site is 'The Land Adjacent Greengates'.
+These appeals were allowed and permanent permission granted in April 2022 detailed in the planning history section. - Pink site: The site immediately to the southeast '1 Longlane' is 'unlawful' with a retrospective application (21/506257/FULL) awaiting determination.

+- Purple Site: The site to the east is of 1 Long Lane is 'Land Adjoining Greengates', unlawful, retrospective application (22/502321/FULL) awaiting determination. - Blue site: 50m to the east of the application site is 'The Land Adjacent Greengates'.
 This site has been subject to a number of applications with the most recent (21/500188/FULL) permitted on a temporary three-year basis expiring on 01/04/2024. - Brown site: Immediately to the east of 'The Land Adjoining Greengates' is 'Long Lane'.
 Whilst the site needs to be fully cleared, it is no longer used for the stationing of caravans following refusal 15/502956/FULL.

-1.09 The development upon the application site itself (highlighted in red) is retrospective, following the subdivision of the wider site which itself contained Gypsy and Traveller development albeit on a temporary basis.
+1.08 The development upon the application site itself (highlighted in red) is retrospective, following the subdivision of the wider site which itself contained Gypsy and Traveller development albeit on a temporary basis.
+Hardstanding was added onto the site by a previous owner, site photos available from 2009 indicate hardstanding towards the front of the site (closer to Lenham Road) as well as grassed areas on site, which have since been replaced with hard surface.